 [Child's Name]

-For always putting others first and spreading kindness wherever you go!
+For putting others first and spreading kindness wherever you go.
 You comforted your friend when they were sad, shared your [toys/snacks] without being asked, and always waited patiently for your turn.
-Your thoughtfulness and generosity set a wonderful example for everyone.
-You are officially our Kindness Champion!
+You set a wonderful example for everyone.

 [Date] | With pride and love, [Parent Names]